 The instrument used must meet the validity and reliability requirements.
 The data analysis of this study used quantitative and qualitative descriptive statistics with percentages to provide a description of the variables obtained in this study.

+Questionnaires and interviews were distributed to principal, vice principal, and the head of expertise competence to describe organizational goals and problems regarding the management of facilities and infrastructure.
+Questionnaires and interviews were distributed to head of the workshop, and technician/toolman to prove the their performance about management of facilities and infrastructure.
+Variables of questionnaire were about: (1) organization, task, and individual performance.
+The instrument to interview is about: (1) kualification required, (2) problems, and (3) competence needed in management of facilities and infrastructure in Automotive Engineering Department.

 Result and Discussion

-This research took place at monthMarch 2020.
+This research took place at SMK Muhammadiyah Gamping.
 At the time the research was underway the National Examination was being carried out so a special approach was needed to obtain data on problems that occurred related to the management of facilities and infrastructure for learning practices in the automotive engineering department at SMK Muhammadiyah Gamping.
 The approach taken is in the form of observation, and interviews with students, and teachers to capture the problems of learning facilities and infrastructure services.

 3.1 Organization Analysis